redefine-cs/redefine-cs.github.io/_staffers/keren.md

 ---

-Hi, I’m Keren!
+**(Mentor)** Hi, I’m Keren!
 I graduated from the University of Pennsylvania in 2019, and I’m now a software engineer at Microsoft.
 I really enjoy hiking, running, playing the violin, and playing with doggos.